lunarc/lunarc_docs/docs/Rscript.md

 The `install.packages` will create quite some output and ask you to select a CRAN mirror, which we ommitted in this guide.

 ### Using a user installed package
 To use the package you have to make it available using the `library()` function of R.  If it installed in your own space you have to tell R where to look for it.

+#### Modifying your R-scripts
 You can do this in your R-script by using `.libPaths()`:

 ```
 > .libPaths(c('~/MyRextensions', .libPaths()))
 > library('geosphere')
 ```
+#### Using the environment variable R_LIBS

-An alternative to motifying your R-scripts is to set the environment variable `R_LIBS` inside your submission script, prior to starting R:
+An alternative to motifying your R-scripts is to set the environment variable `R_LIBS` inside your SLURM submission script, prior to starting R:

 ```
   export R_LIBS=~/MyRextensions